tendermint/tendermint/spec/p2p/messages/state-sync.md

 ### ParamsResponse

-A reciever to the request will use the state store to fetch the consensus params at that height and return it to the sender.
+A receiver to the request will use the state store to fetch the consensus params at that height and return it to the sender.

 | Name     | Type   | Description                     | Field Number |
 |----------|--------|---------------------------------|--------------|